Gagann01/Data-analytics-using-SQL/README.md

 Optimization Recommendations: Offering actionable insights for inventory management and promotional activities based on PostgreSQL's robust data manipulation features.
 Technologies Used:

-PostgreSQL: Harnessing the power of this open-source relational database for efficient data retrieval, analysis, and reporting.
+**PostgreSQL** : Harnessing the power of this open-source relational database for efficient data retrieval, analysis, and reporting.